cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 scalar multiplication).

-For security, implementations of these functions SHOULD be constant time, i.e., execution time SHOULD NOT depend on the values of the inputs.
+For security, implementations of these functions SHOULD be constant time, i.e., execution time and memory access patterns SHOULD NOT depend on the values of inputs, intermediate values, or outputs.
-For such constant-time implementations, all arithmetic, comparisons, and assignments MUST be implemented in constant time.
+For such constant-time implementations, all arithmetic, comparisons, and assignments MUST also be implemented in constant time.
 {{security-considerations}} briefly discusses constant-time security issues.

 Guidance on implementing low-level operations (in constant time or otherwise)